cariboufute/locale-route/README.md

 LocaleRoute tries to keep its syntax as similar as possible to original Laravel routing syntax, so that the learning curve should be as easy as possible.

+**This package is under construction, so it is not usable yet for any project.
+Please be patient...**

 ## Install